schierlm/oberon-risc-emu-enhanced/README.md

 You can also drag files onto the emulator window to transfer them into the emulator, if PCLink is running.

 Alternatively, use the clipboard integration to exchange text.

+You can also use Host Transfer to initiate file transfers from/to the host on the guest.

 ## Clipboard integration